The Ultimate Victory Anthem — Modern Paraphrase | nocap.bible

 has been delivering back-to-back prophecies about the — the moment when God flips the entire world order upside down.
 Empires crumble.
 Oppressors fall.
 And in the middle of all that chaos, God's people finally get to sing.

 This chapter is that song.
-It's a worship anthem from the future — a declaration of trust in a God who tears down proud cities and builds an unshakeable one.
-It moves from triumph to longing to one of the most stunning promises in all of : the dead will rise.
+It's a anthem from the future — a declaration of trust in a God who tears down proud cities and builds an unshakeable one.
+It moves from triumph to longing to one of the most stunning in all of : the dead will rise.
 This is heavy, prophetic, and deeply hopeful.

-While the proud cities of the world get leveled, God's people are singing a different tune.
-Isaiah paints a picture of a city whose walls aren't built with stone — they're built with salvation itself.
+While the proud cities of the world get leveled, God's people are singing a different tune. paints a picture of a city whose walls aren't built with stone — they're built with itself.

 "We have a city that cannot be shaken — God Himself set up salvation as the walls and defenses.
 Open the gates and let the faithful nation in — the ones who actually kept it real with God.
 He keeps anyone in perfect peace whose mind stays locked on Him, because they trust Him.
 So trust in the Lord forever — because the Lord God is an everlasting rock."